Where's the cheapest place to buy electronics in South East Asia?

 Singapore, Kuala Lumpur, and Bangkok are all huge travel hubs.
 All, along with Hong Kong, have a reputation for great deals on cameras, computers and electronic equipment.
 Which destination is cheaper?
 Which has the best selection?
 And which is easier to shop around in?

 I shopped in all, and this is what I found out.
 All prices are shown in USD$ for the sake of ease.
-And prices are based on new items both recently released, and older stock based on late 2011 rates.
+And prices are based on new items both recently released and older stock based on current rates.

 I stuck with cameras and lenses I was interested in.
 The same high end Sony Vaio laptop and mid range Samsung phone at the time to try and give accurate price fluctuations.

 Keep in mind that no matter the year or item, this should still give you a good indication of where to buy what at the best prices!